How To Create a Strong Password (With Examples of Good Passwords)

 Think of a random sentence

-This strategy, sometimes called the “Bruce Schneier method,’ takes a memorable sentence and turns it into a password.
-For example, “An apple a day keeps the doctor away” could become “aAADktDA” by only keeping the first letter from each word in the sentence and then randomizing the uppercase and lowercase letters.
+This strategy, sometimes called the “Bruce Schneier method," takes a memorable sentence and turns it into a password.
+For example, “An apple a day keeps the doctor away” could become “aAADktDA” by keeping only the first letter from each word in the sentence and then randomizing the uppercase and lowercase letters.

 But for further randomization, you’d also want to introduce numbers and special characters.
 Depending on how you think about it, you might end up with another iteration, such as “A@plADkpsTH3dA.”